petbox-dev/tafra/README.rst

 In this case, lightweight also means performant.
 Beyond any additional features added to the library, ``tafra`` should provide the necessary base for organizing data structures for numerical processing.
 One of the most important aspects is fast access to the data itself.
-By minizing abstraction to access the underlying ``numpy`` arrays, ``tafra`` provides over an order of magnitude increase in performance.
+By minimizing abstraction to access the underlying ``numpy`` arrays, ``tafra`` provides an order of magnitude increase in performance.

 -   **Import note** If you assign directly to the ``Tafra.data`` or ``Tafra._data`` attributes, you *must* call ``Tafra._coalesce_dtypes``